 Wood to make pencils is harvested from forests.
-Discover how the pencils you use have an environmental impact—and why reforested wood is a greener choice.
+Discover how pencils have an environmental impact—and why reforested wood is a greener choice.

 To make pencils, trees are cut into grooved slabs.
 Lines of color are inserted into the grooves.
 Slabs are sandwiched together and then milled into pencils.
 An eraser is attached with a ferrule.
-Find out more details about this fascinating manufacturing process so you can prepare a step-by-step visual presentation.
+Students find out more details about this fascinating manufacturing process so they can prepare a step-by-step visual presentation.

-Show what you learned.
+Students show what they learned about the manufacturing process.
 Fold stiff paper into an accordion book that stands up.
 For each panel, use colorful paper to make cutouts with Crayola Scissors to illustrate one part of the pencil-manufacturing process.
 Start with a stand of incense cedars.

-Attach your illustrations to each page with a Crayola Glue Stick.
+Attach illustrations to each page with a Crayola Glue Stick.
 Draw cutout details and write explanations for each step with your colored pencils.
-Use your book to explain the pencil-making process to other students or your family.
+Students use their book to explain the pencil-making process to other students or their family.